aradhana14nov/Wordpress-Helm-Chart/tutorials/bitnami-helm-chart-installation.md

 As Wordpress is CMS, so we need to have a user account to access it.

-Create below yaml file to Setup WordPress User account along with Username and Password:
+Created below yaml file to Setup WordPress User account along with Username and Password:

 ```
 cat <<'EOF' > wordpress-values.yaml
 wordpressUsername: jhooq
 wordpressPassword: jhooq
+mariadb.rootUser.password: secretpassword,
+mariadb.db.password: dbpassword,
+allowEmptyPassword: false
 wordpressEmail: contact@jhooq.com
+wordpressFirstName: Sammy
+wordpressLastName: Rocks
-wordpressBlogName: jhooq.com
+wordpressBlogName: Jhooq.com
 service:
   type: NodePort
 EOF
 ```

 Now we have completed all the pre-requisites for the installation.
-Let’s start installing the WordPress helm chart.

-Step 7: Run the following command for WordPress Helm Chart installation:
+Step 7: Command for WordPress Helm Chart installation:

 ```
 helm install wordpress bitnami/wordpress --values=wordpress-values.yaml --namespace wordpress